Priya1304/fanduel-depth-chart-api/README.md

 - **Observability**:
   - Correlation ID already logged, we can wire it into MDC so logs for a request share the same ID
   - Add metrics & structured logs
+- **Quality Check**: code coverage rules can be added to enforce minimum test coverage.
 - **Operations**: Add basic authentication and request limits if the API is ever exposed outside the internal network.

 ## Data Model, if we persist in database